 I’ve been in love with Meze ever since I listened to the Empyrean.
 Even after testing countless headphones, I’d never heard anything like it.
 Luckily, the same is true for the Rai Penta.
 In an increasingly saturated IEM market, it’s rare to come across something this unique.
 And if you’re a seasoned audiophile, this model should definitely be on your bucket list.
 Why?
 Let’s take a closer look in this Meze Audio Rai Penta Review.

-Meze Rai Penta IEM Review
+Review of Meze Audio Rai Penta IEM

 IN the BOX

 I didn’t run into any problems here.
 Of course, everyone’s ears are different, but the Rai Penta’s ergonomics were perfect for my ears and felt comfortable even after long listening sessions.
 Certainly, the smooth contours of these buds beat the fit the mostly larger IEMs they compete with.
 And though the sound isolation on the Rai Penta may not be as effective as a Shure or Westone model, I was still able to drown out the sound of all the chatty cathies around me.

 The Rai Penta sports a hybrid driver design: 1 dynamic driver and 4 balanced armatures.
 These buds have a wide frequency range of 4Hz - 45kHz.
 We’ll see how this translates to sound below.